 With aging, we experience a decreased mitochondrial function and content, which leads to a reduced capacity for oxidative phosphorylation, which in layman terms translates to the body’s mechanism of producing energy.
 Although nobody can stay forever young, we do have the power to delay the aging process gracefully.
 The more healthy and well-rounded your nutrient intake is, the more you’ll be able to naturally boost your mitochondria.

 When you fuel your mitochondria, you also fuel your immune response.
 Mitochondria provide energy for immune cells such as T-cells and lymphocytes.
 Mitochondria are often the first to signal the presence of cellular danger, says Dr. Alexander Rineheart, a nutrition specialist.
 As such, they may also help mount a direct and immediate first-line immune defense to viruses and bacteria, and further, they may help signal a quicker immune response upon reinfection.
-It is not surprising that those with mitochondrial disorders have been linked with greater instances of immune deficiency and dysfunction.
+It is not surprising that those with mitochondrial disorders have been linked with greater instances of and dysfunction.

 According to Gay Riley, who has been practicing holistic and personalized nutritional medicine for over 30 years, “Certain nutrients are particularly important for the mitochondrial function but are difficult to obtain from food.
 These nutrients are Coenzyme Q10, L-Carnitine, and D-ribose.
 Other nutrients that support mitochondrial function are zinc, chromium, magnesium, vitamin C, E, and alpha lipoic acid.”